hadley/adv-r/Subsetting.md

 > the object in car 5; `x[4:6]` is a train of cars 4-6." ---
 > [@RLangTip](http://twitter.com/#!/RLangTip/status/118339256388304896)

-Because it can return only a single value, you can must use `'[[` with either a single positive integers and a string:
+Because it can return only a single value, you must use `'[[` with either a single positive integer or a string:

 ```R
 a <- list(a = 1, b = 2)